keegango/lsqpy/README.md

 ### SciPy and NumPy

 [SciPy](http://www.scipy.org/scipylib/download.html,"SciPy and Numpy Downloads") and [NumPy](http://www.scipy.org/scipylib/download.html,"SciPy and Numpy Downloads") are two Python libraries that provide support for many numeric tasks including formatting and computing matrix quantities. lsqpy makes use of these libraries to represent and manipulate vectors and matrices.
 Note you will need to make sure that you download the versions of SciPy and NumPy that match your version of python.
-You can check your version of Python by calling 'python -v' from your commandline.
+You can check your version of Python by calling 'python -v' from your command-line.

 Note: if you are running Windows (especially 64-bit) this [site](http://www.lfd.uci.edu/~gohlke/pythonlibs/,"Numpy for Windows") will have the packages you need.